 • Partnerships

 Sustainable banking practices have always been part of our culture, and we invest in strategic partnerships with global organisations to stay abreast of international best practices.
-We are also aligned with key international bodies, such as Sustainable Finance Initiative, UN Global Compact, and Women’s Empowerment Principles.

 We recognise the challenges facing ordinary Kenyans, and we seek to be responsive to our social context, aiming to address and influence the root causes of the social challenges we face in society, being a “force for good”.